hedley-a/MakitaSolarCharger/README.md

 # Makita Solar Charger
-> 320ah LiPeO<sup>4</sup> battery charged from 200W pk panels connected to Makita DC chargers.
+> 320ah LiPeO<sup>4</sup> Solar storage battery charged from 200W pk panels connected to Makita DC chargers.\
 > This repo is really just for my documentation and backup but I suppose someone may find it useful.
 ## Hardware
 > Fogstar 320ah LiPeO4 Battery assembled from individual B Grade cells.\